Policies and Procedures

 Out of Bounds Boundaries:

 In the absence of stakes or painted lines the change in cut of grass will be used as the boundary line.
+Exterior surface roads define out of bounds.
+Land on the opposite side of a penalty area (non-golf course property side) is out of bounds unless otherwise noted on the conditions of competition.

 Player Conduct Policy: